jasonbayton/11ty/_src/blog/2026/03/mdm-is-dead-long-live-ace.md

 date: '2026-03-05'
 status: publish
 author: 'Jason Bayton'
-excerpt: "Agentic development is on the rise, agenctic control could come next - the enterprise mobility space is not immune."
+excerpt: "Agentic development is on the rise, agentic control could come next - the enterprise mobility space is not immune."
 type: post
 tags:
   - Enterprise